Cryptoix-Dev/cryptoix-python/docs/INSTALLATION.md

 When integrating or developing with `cryptoix-python`, observe the following security guidelines:

 1. **API Key Management**:
-   Never hardcode your API keys in source files or check them into version control.
+   Never hardcode your API keys in source files or check them into version control ( _Get or Create an API Key, Go to the Dashboard in the [API Key Section.](https://cryptoix.io/dashboard/api-keys 'Cryptoix Dashboard | API KEYS')_ ).
    The SDK automatically detects the `CRYPTOIX_API_KEY` environment variable if explicit client arguments are omitted:
    ```python
    import os
    from cryptoix import CryptoixClient